ZhiGroup/Syllable-PBWT/README.md

 | `-u <STRING>` or `--units <STRING>` | Unit of query length: sites (default), cM, or bps |

 ## Sample Use
 The server and client programs are to be run from different terminals on the same host.
-In this example, we will use the data in the `sample_data` folder.
+In this example, we will use the data found in the `sample_data` folder.
 On terminal 1, run

 `./server -f fifo -i sample_data/sample_panel.vcf`